IBMStreams/streamsx.resourcemanager.mesos/DEVELOP.md

   * Need test on HDFS
 * Validate Stop
   * Prevent shutdown (unless --force) if we have resources being used
+* Starting Instance
+	* No resources with the application tag are available in the StreamsInstance instance for the following domain: StreamsDomain.
+Using mesos_resource_1 as an application resource.

 ## Failover logic
 	if !reconciling
 		reconciling = true